roblox-integrations/roblox-photoshop/README.md

 [Roblox Integration Hub](https://github.com/roblox-integrations/roblox-photoshop/releases/latest) is a desktop app for Windows and Mac that allows Roblox Studio plugins to connect to other applications by exposing a local web server.
 It's free from the sandbox limitations of Studio(or third-party applications) plugins, which enables complex integration scenarios that require filesystem access, running native utilities, and so on.

-It also tracks new integration releases and could be a great way to discover new apps that work with Roblox.
+It also tracks new integration releases and could be a great way to discover better creative workflows for Roblox.

-Today, Roblox Integration Hub supports Photoshop, and it can be extended with others in the future.
+Today, Roblox Integration Hub supports **Photoshop**, and it can be extended with others tools in the future.

 # Contributions
 Yes!
 Details TBD.